-After confirming that a decision has been made on your residence permit application, schedule an appointment with the police station in your area or, if you are a student, see if your university has a day for international students to go to the police.
+After confirming that a decision has been made on your residence permit application, schedule an appointment with the police to be photographed for your residence permit card or, if you are a student, see if your university has a day scheduled for international students to get this taken care of.
 If it does, make note of the date and plan on attending.

 Please be aware that the police in many cities are very busy and you may not be able to get an appointment until several weeks after your arrival.

 If you used the online portal system to apply for your permit, you should be able to use it to schedule an appointment to be photographed for your permit card by logging in, selecting the relevant application from the list (by clicking the “pen and paper” button on the right of your current applications), clicking “change appointment” in the “Booking Information” section, and selecting a date and time.
 If you are not able to use the online system, please call the police to book an appointment or contact the Fulbright office for assistance.

 At your appointment, be sure to provide your complete local residential address and, if living in multi-resident unit, the dwelling number.
 Lack of a dwelling number and/or a mismatch between the name on your mailbox and the name on the envelope may result in the postal service not delivering your card.